kobi-hari-courses/2111-microfocus-css/Modules/07 - Advanced Graphics/README.md

-# Module 1 - Selectors
+# Module 7 - Advanced Graphics

 ## Using Vector Icons
 * Importing `font-awesome` as CSS